Rafah offensive: 30 August to 5 September

 The IDF on 30 August stated that dozens of militants were killed in Rafah by the 162nd Division over the past day.
 On 31 August, Palestinian militant groups clashed with the IDF in Rafah, while the IDF stated that troops eliminated militants and discovered weapons in Tel al-Sultan.
 The DFLP shelled IDF troops near the Salah al-Din gate in Rafah, while Hamas and the Popular Resistance Committees conducted a joint RPG attack on an IDF military bulldozer in Tel al-Sultan.

 On 1 September, the IDF announced that it had recovered corpses of six hostages kidnapped during the Nova festival massacre, including Hersh Goldberg-Polin, from a tunnel in Rafah overnight, adding that they were killed by Hamas shortly before their rescue.
-An autopsy found that they had been executed between August 29 and 30.
+An autopsy found that they had been executed between 29 and 30 August.
 Subsequently, it was reported that Hamas operatives holding Israeli hostages were given new orders to execute them if Israeli forces approached.
 Residents meanwhile reported that several homes were blown up by Israeli bombardment.
 The IDF and Hamas later agreed to a temporary ceasefire of at least eight hours for three consecutive days in the whole of Gaza Strip, in order to allow polio vaccinations.

 The al-Aqsa Martyrs' Brigades shelled IDF troops east of Rafah on 2 September.
 Four women were killed in Rafah on 3 September due to Israeli attacks, while Hamas and PIJ stated that they clashed with IDF troops in the city.
 Militants also shelled IDF troops near the Salah al-Din gate.

 On 4 September, the IDF stated that ita troops had eliminated more than 200 militants in Tel al-Sultan in recent weeks, while locating dozens of weapons and ten rocket launchers intended to be used for firing into Israel.
 Palestinian militants meanwhile continued shelling IDF soldiers in Rafah during the day, while the PFLP claimed responsibility for attacking them with rockets in eastern Rafah.
 Polio vaccinations in Rafah began to be administered on 5 September.